pdsink/pdsink/docs/README.md

 These can be achieved through class inheritance and by updating properties in the constructor.

-You don’t have to use the built-in drivers.
+You don’t have to use the built-in drivers as they are.
 You can clone and tweak them, or write your own to support different hardware or RTOS.
+Contributions are welcome.

 ### Device Policy Manager